thin-edge/thin-edge.io-specs/src/software-management/plugin-api.md

 The `finalize` command closes a sequence of install and remove commands started by a `prepare` command.

-This can be a no-op, but this is also an pportunity to:
+This can be a no-op, but this is also an opportunity to:
 * Remove any unnecessary software module after a sequence of actions.
 * Commit or rollback the sequence of actions.
+* Restart any processes using the modules, e.g. restart the analytics engines if the modules have changed

 Contract:
 * This command take no arguments.